GitGuardian/ggshield/scripts/README.md

 - build-packages/build-packages: Build .pyz, .deb and .rpm packages.

+- release: Provide commands to run the steps required for a release.

 - push-to-cloudsmith: Publish the .deb and .rpm built by build-packages to Cloudsmith.